 iii) On the basis of derived personas, create effective ads that will connect to your target audience.

-iv) Connective ads means more customers
+iv) Connective ads mean more customers.

 v) What’s next?
-You search audience to retarget again and the cycle continues!
+You search audience to retarget again, and the cycle continues!

-Keywords play a significant role in your complete story and finding the quality one is what required.
-When you start research, you might end up with a flood of keywords surpassed by a desire to test them all.
-What you should do is to select a few (hopefully a few long tail keywords), most relevant, and specific keywords and phrases that your target is using the most.
+Keywords play a significant role in your complete story and finding the quality one is what is required.
+When you start to research, you might end up with a flood of keywords surpassed by a desire to test them all.
+What you should do is to select a few (hopefully a few long tail keywords) that are

-Don’t worry if you are not a robot…there are tools you can use to locate these keywords or phrases, for example, Google’s Keyword Planner (stay logged in to your AdWords account to use it)Here’s a simple way to use it:
+Don’t worry if you are not a robot…there are tools you can use to locate these keywords or phrases, for example, Google’s Keyword Planner (stay logged in to your AdWords account to use it).
+Here’s a simple way to use it:

-- Type the keyword or phrase
+Type the keyword or phrase.

-- You will be displayed a list of possible variations being used by people in searches along with an approximate number of searches
+You will be displayed a list of possible variations being used by people in searches along with an approximate number of searches.

-- View the advertising campaigns against each term
+View the advertising campaigns against each term

-- Another good idea is to use your bestselling keywords within your display URLs.
+Another good idea is to use your bestselling keywords within your display URLs.
 Yeah…that’s a real trick that helps results appear with maximum relevancy.

-- Increase bids slightly on best-performing keywords to get more visibility.
+Increase bids slightly on best-performing keywords to get more visibility.
 You will need to monitor to ensure the ROI is still acceptable.

 Quality keywords are based on your business, campaign, and goals.
 Focus well and decide quality keywords carefully as this limited shot might spare you a lot of time and money.

-- Look for keywords that have never converted to a lead or sale, yet have costs associated with them.
+Look for keywords that have never converted to a lead or sale, yet have costs associated with them.

-- Customize reporting columns to include data on assisted clicks or click-assisted conversions.
+Customize reporting columns to include data on assisted clicks or click-assisted conversions.
 If the keyword never contributed to an assist, it’s time to pause it.

 A quick tip is to use the combination of exact match and phrase match carefully.
-For a quick recap, phrase match helps your ad show up when a user searches even for a relative term to your target keywords whereas exact match triggers your ad to show up when a user searches exactly for your keyword.
+For a quick recap, phrase match helps your ad show up when a user searches even for a relative term to your target keywords whereas exact match triggers your ad to show up when a user searches precisely for your keyword.

-Suppose you set your exact keyword as ‘night stand’ and you have set this keyword in your phrase match as well, then your ad will show up even when someone searches for ‘one night stand’, which you wouldn’t want. (this we will read more in the Negative Keyword section as well)
+Suppose you set your exact keyword as ‘night stand’ and you have set this keyword in your phrase match as well, then your ad will show up even when someone searches for ‘one-night stand,’ which you wouldn’t want.
+(This we will read more in the Negative Keyword section as well)

-Whatever you do…it should count!
+Whatever you do for the paid search campaigns should count!

-The better you know which ads to target, the closer you are to conversions.
-Conversion pixels play an important role in making the entire analysis more specific with insights related to ads, making the leads and sales a lot more easier!
+The better you know which ads to target in your paid search campaigns, the closer you are to conversions.
+Conversion pixels play an essential role in making the entire analysis more specific with insights related to ads, making the leads and sales a lot easier!

 Let’s continue the example we mentioned in the first point – exact and phrase match.